symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     :delim: ;

     payloadSize; uint32; Transaction payload size in bytes.
 In other words, the total number of bytes occupied by all inner transactions. transactions; array(:ref:`Transaction <transaction>`, size=payloadSize); Array of inner transactions.
 An AggregateTransaction can contain up to ``1000`` inner transactions involving up to ``15`` different cosignatories.
-Other AggregateTransactions are not allowed as inner transactions. cosignatures; array(:ref:`Cosignature <cosignature>`, __FILL__); Array of transaction :ref:`cosignatures <cosignature>`.
+Other aggregate transactions are not allowed as inner transactions. cosignatures; array(:ref:`Cosignature <cosignature>`, __FILL__); Array of transaction :ref:`cosignatures <cosignature>`.
 Fills the remaining body space after transactions.

 .. _cosignature-transaction: